grid-line

 The appetite for social commerce is clearly there, particularly among younger users.
 So what are social media sites waiting for?

-One last thing the new report from Aftership revealed is that there are still consumer reservations about social commerce.
+One last thing the report from Aftership revealed is that there are still consumer reservations about social commerce.
 Users are ready for the practicality, but still feel a little uncomfortable about shopping directly from social media.

 52% of those who don’t currently shop via social media cite lack of trust in these platforms as a reason.
 Correspondingly, 44% say greater trust would persuade them to explore social commerce in the future.